-- 2. Configure the properties files. - a) Edit the properties in file server/app/conf/spectrum-container.properties, as described in Cluster Properties on page 39. - b) Save and close the spectrum-container.properties file. - c) Some modules have module-specific settings that you must configure to enable the module to work in a cluster.
+- 2. Configure the properties files. - a) Edit the properties in file server/app/conf/spectrum-container.properties, as described in Cluster Properties on page 43. - b) Save and close the spectrum-container.properties file. - c) Some modules have module-specific settings that you must configure to enable the module to work in a cluster.

+Module

-Module Cluster Configuration Settings Advanced Matching Module These settings configure clustering for f you do not use full-text search indexes configure these settings.
-Open this file in a text editor: SpectrumFolder\server\modules es-container.properties \searchindex\ Configure these properties: es.index.default_number_of_replicas Enter the number of additional copies you want created for each search index.
+Cluster Configuration Settings

+Advanced Matching Module

+These settings configure clustering for full-text search indexes.
+If you do not use full-text search indexes you do not need to configure these settings.

+SpectrumFolder\server\modules\searchindex\ es-container.properties copies you want created for each search index.
 This number should be the number of nodes in your cluster minus 1.
+For example, if your cluster has five nodes, you would enter "4" in this property.

+$\textbf{es.index.default\number\of\replicas} \quad \textbf{Enter the number of additional}$ es-container.properties when you are done editing these properties.

-For example, if your cluster has five nodes, you would enter "4" in this property. es.index.default_number_of_shards Enter the number of shards you want your index to have in the distributed environment.
+Enter the number of shards you want your index to have in the distributed environment.
 The more nodes that are in your cluster, the higher this number should be.

-Save and close es-container.properties when you are done editing these properties.
-Note: Search indexes created Technology Platform 10.0 do no enable clustering for indexes or release, you must recreate the 10.0 API after modifying the es-container.properties t support clustering.
-To eated prior to the 10.0 search index using the
+Save and close

+Note: Search indexes created prior SpectrumTM Technology Platform 10.0 do not support clustering.
+To enable clustering for indexes created prior to the 10.0 release, you must recreate the search index using the 10.0 API after modifying the es-container.properties file.

+Module

+Cluster Configuration Settings

+Data Hub Module

+SpectrumFolder\server\modules\hub\hub.properties

+hub.models.path.base

-Module Cluster Configuration Settings Data Hub Module Open this file in a text editor: SpectrumFolder\server\modules\hub\hub.properties Configure these properties hub.models.path.base Specifies the folder where models are stored.
-By default, each model is placed in a subdirectory under the SpectrumFolder \server\modules \hub\db folder.
-If you want to store models in a different location, uncomment this property and specify the folder where you want to store models. hub.neo4j.database.type Change the value of this property to ha.
-The default value embedded is for non-clustered installations. hub.servers.per.cluster Uncomment this line.
-Set the value of this property to the number of Spectrum TM Technology Platform servers in the cluster.
-Save and close hub.pro these properties. operties when you are done editing configured, using Neo4j Er for each model.
-If needed, server\modules\hub\ controls how the graph databases are terprise.
-This file is used as a template each model can be configured py of this property file into the store
+Specifies the folder where models are stored.
+By default, each model is placed in a subdirectory under the SpectrumFolder\server\modules \hub\db folder.
+If you want to store models in a different location, uncomment this property and specify the folder where you want to store models.

+hub.neo4j.database.type Change the value of this property to ha.
+The default value embedded is for non-clustered installations.

+hub.servers.per.cluster Uncomment this line.
+Set the value of this property to the number of SpectrumTM Technology Platform servers in the cluster.

+Save and close hub.properties when you are done editing these properties.

+The SpectrumFolder\server\modules\hub\ db\neo4j.properties controls how the graph databases are configured, using Neo4j Enterprise.
+This file is used as a template for each model.
+If needed, each model can be configured separately by placing a copy of this property file into the store directory for that model.